 Are you passionate about your life?
 Your job?
 Your hobbies?
 What are you passionate about?
 How do you incorporate those passions into your life?

-Cal Newport, Ph.D., a 30-year-old an assistant professor of computer science at Georgetown University, is interested in why some people lead successful, enjoyable, meaningful lives while so many others do not.
-Being a self-proclaimed geek (N.B. he’s one of the coolest guys I know), Cal is not satisfied with simplistic slogans (e.g., “follow your passion!”) or conventional wisdom (e.g., success requires stress).
-Instead, he dives deeper, looking to decode underlying patterns of success in all their nuanced glory.
+Cal Newport, Ph.D., a 30-year-old assistant professor of computer science at Georgetown University, is interested in why some people lead successful, enjoyable, meaningful lives while so many others do not.
+Being a self-proclaimed geek (N.B. he’s one of the coolest guys I know), Cal is not satisfied with simplistic slogans (e.g., “follow your passion!”) or conventional wisdom (e.g., success requires stress); instead, he dives deeper, looking to decode underlying patterns of success in all their nuanced glory.

 I’ve always respected Cal for his contrarian viewpoints.
 His popular website, Study Hacks, is one of only a handful of blogs to which I subscribe.
 Over the last two years, Cal has helped me shift my perspective on several key areas of my life, including the oversimplification of mantras like “follow your passion.”
 In celebration of his new book, So Good They Can’t Ignore You, I asked Cal the following questions.